eralston/Beast-Practices/Quality/Usability.md

 ## Usability Principles
 ---
-The following areas describe the criteria for good Usability at Soundbite.
+The following areas describe the criteria for good Usability.

 **Visibility of system status.** Users should always be informed of system operations with easy to understand and highly visible status displayed on the screen within a reasonable amount of time.